x86-arch/op/router/phicomm_n1/README.md

 3. Enter the /op root directory.
 Enter the phicomm_n1 directory and run `sudo ./router/phicomm_n1/make -d` to complete the compilation.
 The generated openwrt firmware supporting Phicomm N1 is in the `out` directory under the root directory.

 ## Detailed make compile command
+- `sudo ./make -d -b n1 -k 5.9.5`: recommend.
+Use the default configuration, specify a kernel and a firmware for compilation.
-- `sudo ./make -d -b n1_x96 -k 5.4.75_5.9.5`: recommend.
-Use the default configuration, specify multiple cores, and multiple firmware for compilation. use "_" to connect.
+- `sudo ./make -d -b n1_x96 -k 5.4.75_5.9.5`: Use the default configuration, specify multiple cores, and multiple firmware for compilation. use "_" to connect.
 - `sudo ./make -d`: Compile all kernel versions of openwrt with the default configuration.
-- `sudo ./make -d -b n1 -k 5.9.2`: Use the default configuration, specify a kernel and a firmware for compilation.
 - `sudo ./make -d -b n1 -k 5.9.2 -s 1024`: Use the default configuration, specify a kernel, a firmware, and set the partition size for compilation.
 - `sudo ./make -d -b n1_x96`: Use the default configuration, specify multiple firmware, use "_" to connect. compile all kernels.
 - `sudo ./make -d -k 5.4.73_5.9.2`: Use the default configuration.
 Specify multiple cores, use "_" to connect.